zhanglab-srm/4Pi-SIM/README.md

 # How to run

-Step 1: Download the example dataset and place the 'OTF' folder containing raw data A, data B, and OTFs in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.
+Step 1: Download the example dataset and place the raw data and the 'OTF' folder in the same directory as the main code 'Main_4Pi_SIM_reconstruction.m'.

-The example dataset and the 'OTF' folder are available at: https://doi.org/10.6084/m9.figshare.25714068.
+The example dataset is available at: https://doi.org/10.6084/m9.figshare.25714068.

 Step 2: Open the code 'Main_4Pi_SIM_reconstruction.m'.
 Set the initial parameter 'isOPLD=1' and run the code.
 When selecting the raw data, the code will automatically determine the OTF with optimal OPLD for Wiener reconstruction.
 If standard reconstruction is preferred, setting the initial parameter to 'isOPLD=0' will cause the code to bypass OPLD estimation and reconstruct the data using an OTF with zero OPLD.